If you have a business, you certainly want to obtain more leads and increase your revenue, right?

 Firstly, a target audience includes more general data, that is, demographic information of people that are more likely to become your customers.

 A target audience profile can also include socioeconomic and behavioral aspects, although not as detailed as the persona’s characteristics.
-It had been widely used in offline Marketing campaigns.
+It has been widely used in offline marketing campaigns.

 Some target audience examples to help you understand the concept:

 - Marketing managers, 35 to 45 years old, working in companies in the state of New York;

 - Men and women, 30 to 40 years old, middle class, owning dogs;

 - Women, 25 to 35 years old, middle class, interested in DIY (do it yourself).